tytydraco/yessleep/out/It_wasnt_enough_to_wish_for_a_daughter_I_had_to_beg.md

 In these shadows, a vision formed: it was my daughter years in the future, my same age.
 She was here in this very room, kneeling on this very same rug.
 Time moved in fast motion as I watched her suffer just as I had, her body breaking down, her mind drying into a husk as the lack of sleep and water broke it.

 But in the end, she too survived the trial.
-She took crawled to the old woman to make her wish.
+She, too, crawled to the old woman to make her wish.

 “I don’t want to die,” she said through chapped lips.
 “But I wish I was never born.
 Could you do that for me?”